rreece/rreece.github.io/moving-naturalism-forward-2012-minutes/01-introductions.md

     For example, if your kid tells you they are hungry, that's a way of knowing that is not science.

-    **(Ryan, the author of these notes)**: When your kid says something, it's still scientific: empirical and falsifiable.
+    **(Ryan, the author of these notes)**: When your kid says something, it's still scientific insofar as it's a rough mix of being empirical/verifiable/falsifiable.
     You could ask your kid to repeat in case you mis-heard them;
     you could look closely to verify you aren't mis-identifying them;
     you can verify (insofar as you get accurate feedback from the kid) that their hunger subsides after feeding them;